Know the Laws: North Carolina

 A domestic violence protective order is a civil order that provides protection from someone who you have/had a "personal relationship" with.

 You may also wish to make a safety plan.
-Women can do a number of things to increase their safety during violent incidents, when preparing to leave an abusive relationship, and when they are at home, work, and school.
+People can do a number of things to increase their safety during violent incidents, when preparing to leave an abusive relationship, and when they are at home, work, and school.
 Many batterers obey protective orders, but some do not and it is important to build on the things you have already been doing to keep yourself safe.
 Click on the following link for suggestions on Staying Safe or click the tab on the top of this page.

 NOTE: If you take out a criminal warrant through the magistrate's office and contempt papers through the civil court system based on the same events, contact the district attorney's office before either hearing to discuss punishment options.

 * NCGS § 50B-4.1

 ** NCGS § 50B-4(a)

 To modify or change your order, go back to the court where you got it and file a petition with the clerk.
 You can then ask the judge to extend/renew your order for up to two years at a time with the exception of custody provisions which can only last for up to one year.*

-If you move within North Carolina or to any other state in the US, your order will still be valid and good.
+If you move within North Carolina or to any other state in the U.S., your order will still be valid and good.

-If you are moving to a new state, you may also call the National Center on Full Faith and Credit (1-800-903-0111) for information on enforcing your order there.
+To read more about how to get your protective order enforced in another state, please see our Moving to Another State with a Protective Order page.
+If you are moving to a new state, you may also call the National Center on Protection Orders and Full Faith & Credit (1-800-903-0111 x 2) for information on enforcing your order.